All Episodes

 Perhaps a longer period of time, but not.

-It basically, it went away.
+It basically went away.

-And if they stayed here, they had to Basically, move out of the state that they were originally enslaved in.
+And if they stayed here, they had to basically move out of the state that they were originally enslaved in.

-At that time, we were basically annexing Mexico, and there was a lot of land down there.
+And at that time, we were basically annexing Mexico, and there was a lot of land down there.

 So, boy, in your dimension, we have a lot more land.